 Scans of its brain case reveal that its brain was virtually identical to that of a modern day Alligator meaning that it most likely would have behaved in a similar fashion and had similar levels of intelligence.
 Alligators have a higher level of intelligence than certain species of cats and dogs and therefore Allosaurus most likely would have too.

 Allosaurus was most certainly a predator.
 There are several pieces of direct evidence for this.
 A stegosaurus skeleton has been found with an Allosaurus bite mark on one of its plates that has healed, whilst at the same time another Allosaurus skeleton has been found with slash marks from a Stegosaurus tail that have similarly healed.
 There have also been footprints discovered made by a large sauropod Dinosaur with the footprints of an Allosaurus following behind.

 Several other Allosaurus specimens have been found with broken bones and gruesome injuries that have clearly been gained in conflicts too.

 Whilst some may dismiss these as rare occurrences its important to remember that given how rare the fossil record actually is this seems unlikely.
 In order for so many cases of active predation by Allosaurus on other animals to be preserved it would have to be happening fairly regularly.

 The reason for this was because Allosaurus didn’t need a massive bite.
-Instead it would swing its head like a hatchet at its victims which allowed it to cleave off massive pieces of meat.
-In order to do this more effectively Allosaurus could not only open its jaws far wider than other meat eating dinosaurs but its skull was also much stronger and more reinforced in order to withstand the stresses of this.
+Instead it would open its jaws much wider than that of most other meat eater, and then swing its head like a hatchet at its victims allowing it to cleave off huge pieces of meat.
+In order to do this more effectively Allosaurus skull was also much stronger and more reinforced than those of other predators too.

 Thanks for reading.